jutuon/jonect/docs/architechture_plan.md

 # Architecture of the Jonect Android Application

+This document is mostly written before there was any coding done.

 ## Application Description and Mission

 Jonect is an all-in-one smartphone application and computer server software